Data Sharing

 Our practice is collaborating with NHS Business Services Authority (NHSBSA) which is providing NHS numbers to us of those patients that may be suitable for electronic repeat dispensing prescriptions.
 The information is obtained from NHS prescriptions submitted to the NHSBSA.
 A member of our clinical team will contact these patients soon to explain the benefits of this service.

-A very useful website has been created explaining all the ways in which your medical data may be shared at: http://www.nhsdatasharing.info/
+Some very useful websites have been created explaining all the ways in which your medical data may be shared at: